Skip to main content

 Austria’s social security system requires both employers and employees to contribute to various insurance categories, covering pensions, sickness, unemployment, accident insurance, and other smaller contributions.
 The rates are divided as follows:

-*These percentages apply up to a maximum monthly gross salary assessment base of EUR 6,060 for regular payments for both employer and employee contributions.
-Special payments, such as holiday bonuses, are subject to a reduced rate (employer: 20.48%, employee: 17.07%, totaling 37.55%) with a maximum annual assessment base of EUR 12,120.
+*These percentages apply up to a maximum monthly gross salary assessment base of EUR 6,930.00 for regular payments in 2026 for both employer and employee contributions.
+For special payments, the annual assessment base is EUR 13,860.00.

 Additional Social Security Provisions